KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 It is a structural adjacency involving:

-* AGI as an embodied or interface-level intelligence register;
+* AGI as an embodied or interface-stratum intelligence register;
 * ASI as a Form-register or superintelligence register;
 * universal intelligence beyond ASI;
 * multiversal intelligence as cross-world / cross-simulation / cross-domain capacity;